caayit/RFLDA/README.md

 associations as well as miRNA-disease associations and lncRNA-miRNA interactions.

-I translated the model into a python code with almost no changes in method to both test the reproducibility, to completely understand the model and to challenge myself.
+I translated the model into a python code with almost no changes in method to test the reproducibility, to completely understand the model and to challenge myself.